 Shrimp fisherman and his catch, Turner Marine

-While we were not crazy about this marina (or should I say boatyard?) itself, but the staff were friendly and we had some amazing sunsets and beautiful night skies.
+While we were not crazy about this marina (or should I say boatyard?) itself, but the staff were friendly and we had some amazing sunsets, great neighbors and beautiful night skies.

 Various night skies from Misty’s aft deck

 While looking into airfares to Burlington for Christmas, we discovered that a flight out of New Orleans was a bit less expensive and had fewer connections than airports in Florida and Alabama.
 New Orleans and Natchez were pretty close by: Natchez is a 3.5 hour car ride, New Orleans a 2 hour ride.
-Sooo…we decided to fly home via New Orleans, and spend some extra time in the area, as Nancy had never been.
+Sooo…we decided to fly home to the boys via New Orleans, and spend some extra time in the area, as Nancy had never been.
 But first up is Natchez, where there are several Antebellum homes to visit.
 We were starving when we arrived, and decided to grab lunch before heading to our Inn.
 Lunch in town at Cotton Alley Cafe was delicious!
 Everywhere we went was dressed up for Christmas…it was great!

 Cotton Alley Cafe, with a bouquet of cotton on the table!
 Yes, we’re in the south!

 Downtown Natchez is charming, but small.
 There are several Antebellum mansions in the area that are open to the public for tours, and we had plans to explore a few.
 Before we headed to our Inn, we drove down to the water, and walked around a neighborhood with beautiful, historic homes, including Rosalie, which is also open for tours.

 The Mississippi shore, Natchez, and historic homes in town, including Rosalie

 The mansion tours are on a set schedule, and some require a reservation.
-We had a 2 pm tour of Longwood, but drove up to another plantation home, Melrose, and toured the grounds with the limited time we had before our tour.
+We had a 2 pm tour of Longwood, but drove up to another plantation home, Melrose, and toured the grounds with the limited time before we headed over for our tour.